grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-teams.md

 ## Before you begin

-To set up Microsoft Teams for integration with Grafana Alerting, you need to create an incoming Webhook.
+To set up Microsoft Teams for integration with Grafana Alerting, you need to create a new Workflow that accepts a webhook requests.
 This allows Grafana to send alert notifications to Microsoft Teams channels.

-### Create an incoming Webhook in Microsoft Teams
+### Create a new Workflow in Microsoft Teams

-1. To add an incoming Webhook to a Teams channel, follow the steps in the [Create an Incoming Webhook guide](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=newteams%2Cdotnet#create-an-incoming-webhook).
+1. To create a new workflow follow the steps in [Create flows in Microsoft Teams](https://learn.microsoft.com/en-us/power-automate/teams/teams-app-create)

-   Note: The steps to create incoming Webhooks may vary depending on the version of Microsoft Teams you are using.
-You can switch between the "New Teams" and "Classic Teams" tabs to view the relevant instructions for your version.
+2. Microsoft provides template library.
+You can use template "Post to a channel when a webhook request is received"

-1. Copy the Webhook URL.
+3. At the end of workflow creation wizard, copy the provided URL

 ## Procedure